Airrack: 2021–present

 Decker continued to create prank and social experiment videos into 2021, including a May video in which he hired over 50 bodyguards to convince people that he was a celebrity.
 In November 2021, Decker hosted a MrBeast-inspired ping pong tournament called XTreme Pong, which featured influencer competitors, a prize and crypto elements including NFTs.
 That December he participated in the third installment of MrBeast's YouTube Originals show Creator Games for a prize of million.
-Zach King won the competition but later donated of the prize money to a charity of Decker's choice, the Atlanta Community Food Bank, after Decker agreed to eat hot wings with a heat of 3 million Scoville units.
+Zach King won the competition but later donated 55k of the prize money to a charity of Decker's choice, the Atlanta Community Food Bank, after Decker agreed to eat hot wings with a heat of 3 million Scoville units.

 In January 2022, KTLA 5 reported on an unknown man scaling a building in downtown Los Angeles dressed as Spider-Man.
 Decker claimed that he had climbed the building in an attempt to gain the attention of Marvel so they would cast him as the character in their next Spider-Man film.
 He told Insider that the stunt was "dead serious" and that he was "here to get a part — any part — in a Marvel movie and I will not stop until the mission is accomplished".
 In September 2022, Decker was a keynote speaker at the annual VidSummit conference where he spoke about the creator economy.
 That same November, he was invited to join FaZe Clan by MrBeast.
 He hosted the 12th Streamy Awards on December 4, 2022, which was livestreamed exclusively to his YouTube channel.
 Decker reached 10 million subscribers in 2022, hitting the milestone in under three years.

 In January 2023, Pizza Hut collaborated with Decker to create the world's largest pizza, breaking the Guinness World Record with a 13,990-square-foot pizza.
 The pizza was used in Pizza Hut's Super Bowl commercial for the return of its "Big New Yorker".
 He also broke the Guinness World Record for most fast food restaurants visited in 24 hours by visiting 100 pizzerias in New York City later in the year.
 Decker's gate crashing videos continued into 2023 with a May video in which he bypassed security at the Crypto.com Arena by impersonating Austin Reaves.
+Due to the prank's virality and severity, Decker received a lifetime ban from the NBA, which was put into place by NBA commissioner, Adam Silver.
 In September 2023, Decker signed with United Talent Agency.